managed-components/pinterest-conversion-api/README.md

 #### Event ID `string` _required_

 `event_id` Pinterest's Event ID is a unique id string that identifies a certain event and can be used for deduping between events ingested via both the conversion API and Pinterest tracking.
-This MC is looking for values under `payload.event_id` or `payload.ecommerce.event_id` and if it cannot find one, it generates a rundom ID.
+This MC is looking for values under `payload.event_id` or `payload.ecommerce.event_id` and if it cannot find one, it generates a random ID.

 #### Client IP Address `string` _required_